Cal Poly Maritime Academy: Corps of Cadets

-Cal Maritime is the United States' only maritime academy on the West Coast and requires all undergraduate students to participate in the Corps of Cadets.
+Cal Poly Maritime is the United States' only maritime academy on the West Coast, and requires all undergraduate students to participate in the Corps of Cadets.
 The only similar program in the Western United States is at the junior college New Mexico Military Institute.
-Since Maritime Academies comply with Title 46 Part 310 of the Code of Federal Regulations students are referred to as Cadets, required to wear uniforms, and utilize a demerit-based disciplinary system.
-Participation in Navy Reserve Merchant Marine training program is no longer required, but Cadets still utilize Merchant Marine Navy-style uniforms, customs, and traditions.
-Based on academic majors cadets are organized into Squads, Sections, Divisions and Companies which regularly muster in Morning Formations several times a week, as well as stand watches on campus and aboard the training ship.
+Since maritime academies comply with Title 46 Part 310 of the Code of Federal Regulations, students are referred to as "cadets", are required to wear uniforms, and utilize a demerit-based disciplinary system.
+Participation in Navy Reserve Merchant Marine training program is no longer required, but cadets still utilize Merchant Marine Navy-style uniforms, customs, and traditions.
+Based on academic majors cadets are organized into squads, sections, divisions and companies, which regularly muster in morning formations several times a week, as well as stand watches on campus and aboard the training ship.

 Military options

-There is no armed service obligation attached to graduation from the Cal Maritime.
-However, financial aid and additional career opportunities exist for those students who choose to participate in any of the several military programs available on the Cal Maritime campus:
+There is no armed service obligation attached to graduation from the Cal Poly Maritime.
+However, financial aid and additional career opportunities exist for those students who choose to participate in any of the several military programs available on the Cal Poly Maritime campus: